 What do I do if someone else or myself is sick or fears exposure?

-Any member of the Stetson community who has been to campus in the last 14 days and feels they may have come into direct contact with the virus causing COVID-19 or is experiencing flulike symptoms (fever over 100.3, cough, shortness of breath, possible nausea/diarrhea, possible loss of taste/smell) should alert Stetson immediately.
-Fill out this online form: Stetson University: COVID-19 Report a Concern Form.
+Any members of the Stetson community who have been to campus in the past 14 days and feel they may have come into direct contact with the virus causing COVID-19 — or are experiencing flu like symptoms (fever over 100.3, cough, shortness of breath, possible nausea/diarrhea, possible loss of taste/smell) — should alert Stetson immediately.
+Fill out this online the Stetson University: COVID-19 Report a Health Concern form.
 During business hours, call Stetson Health Service at 386-822-8150.
 After business hours, call DeLand Public Safety at 386-822-7300, or College of Law Public Safety at 727-343-1262.
-If you are concerned about someone else’s exposure, also let us know -- don’t just tell them to do so.
-This applies to our College of Law students, faculty and staff.
+If you are concerned about someone else’s exposure, also let us know — don’t just tell them to do so.
+This applies also to our College of Law students, faculty and staff.